 - Padlocks for personal lockers are not mandatory.

 - Parent/Teacher conferences are held twice each academic year, after the first quarter of that semester.
 Check the online calendar for the date of this year’s conferences.
-Parents may always contact their daughter’s teachers at any time throughout the year if they have questions of concerns.
+Parents may always contact their daughter’s teachers at any time throughout the year if they have questions or concerns.

-Monthly Parent Newsletter
+- Monthly Parent Newsletter (PNL)

 - On the first of each month, parents will receive a newsletter via email with information on school functions, counseling, college and other relevant activities.